 Your local GP or family doctor is a good first port of call to get medical and practical advice about anxiety and its symptoms.
 They will be able to help you explore things like anxiety medication and anxiety focused therapy.
 Your doctor can help you decide whether or not medication is the right path for you, and if so, which options will suit your needs.
 If you decide to go with medication, finding the right kind sometimes takes a bit of trial and error, so don’t worry if you end up needing to try something new.

-Your doctor can also refer you to a counselor or therapist, who can work alongside the medication (if you’re taking it) to find strategies to cope with your anxiety in everyday life and try and get to the root causes of these feelings in hopes of making you feel better.
-Just like medication, there are tons of different styles of counseling and therapy, and you might need to do some research and talk to your doctor to decide which is best for you.
+Your doctor can also refer you to a counsellor or therapist, who can work alongside the medication (if you’re taking it) to find strategies to cope with your anxiety in everyday life and try and get to the root causes of these feelings in hopes of making you feel better.
+Just like medication, there are tons of different styles of counselling and therapy, and you might need to do some research and talk to your doctor to decide which is best for you.

 Good stuff from elsewhere